The Study Society: Mevlevi Turning of the Whirling Dervishes

 In 1963 the Society formed a connection with Resuhi Baykara, a leader of the Mevlevi Tradition in Istanbul who trained members of the Society in the discipline of Sufi Whirling Dance.
 This Sufi discipline, originated by the 13th century mystic Jalāl ad-Dīn Muhammad Rūmī is said to provide a means of acquiring inner stillness.
 The ceremony of the sema, or Mukabele takes place regularly at Colet House.

-Conclusion

-Francis C. Roles died in 1982 and Shantanand Saraswati in 1997.